Targeted Outreach for Pregnant Women Act

 The Targeted Outreach for Pregnant Women Act (T.O.P.W.A.) was enacted by the Florida Legislature in 1998.
 The T.O.P.W.A. program was designed to establish an outreach program targeting high-risk pregnant women who may not be receiving proper prenatal care, who suffer from substance abuse problems or who may be infected with the Human Immunodeficiency Virus (H.I.V.).
 The goal of this program is to provide these high-risk pregnant women with referrals for much needed information and services.

-- to educate pregnant women about the benefits of entering into prenatal care
+- Educate pregnant women about the benefits of entering into prenatal care.

 For more information, please call (772) 462-3916.